Mohammed Rafi: Work with O. P. Nayyar

 Rafi and O. P. Nayyar (OP) created music in the 1950s and 1960s.
 O. P. Nayyar was once quoted as saying "If there had been no Mohammed Rafi, there would have been no O. P. Nayyar".

 He and Rafi created many songs together including "Yeh Hai Bombay Meri Jaan".
 He got Rafi to sing for singer-actor Kishore Kumar – "Man Mora Baawara" for the movie Raagini.
 Later, Rafi sang for Kishore Kumar in movies such as Baaghi, Shehzaada and Shararat.
 O. P. Nayyar used Rafi and Asha Bhosle for most of his songs.
 The team created many songs in the early 1950s and 1960s for movies such as Naya Daur (1957), Tumsa Nahin Dekha (1957), Ek Musafir Ek Hasina (1962) and Kashmir Ki Kali (1964).
 Rafi sang a total of 197 numbers (56 solo) for Nayyar.

 The songs "Jawaaniyan yeh mast mast" and the title song "Yun to humne lakh hansee dekhe hain, tumsa nahin dekha" of the film Tumsa Nahin Dekha were hits.
 They were followed by songs like "Yeh Chand Sa Roshan Chehera" from Kashmir ki Kali.

 Rafi and OP had a falling-out during the recording for movie "Sawan ki Ghata".
 As disclosed by OP during one of his interviews; Rafi reported late to the recording stating that he was stuck in Shankar Jaikishan's recording.
 OP then stated that from now on he too did not have the time for Rafi and cancelled the recording.
 They did not work together for the next 3 years.

 Work with Laxmikant-Pyarelal

-The composer duo Laxmikant–Pyarelal (L-P) patronized Rafi as one of their singers, right from their very first song by him from the film Parasmani (1963).
+The composer duo Laxmikant–Pyarelal (L-P) patronized Rafi as one of their singers, right from their first song by him from the film Parasmani (1963).
 Rafi and L-P won the Filmfare Award for the song "Chaahoonga Mein Tujhe Saanjh Suvere" from Dosti (1964).
 Rafi rendered the highest number of songs for this music director duo Laxmikant-Pyarelal, as compared to all the music directors: 388.